pondrejk/dizzer/chap-vis_challenges-density.md

 Shape: two prominents ways: hexagonal and rectangular grid
 - hexagonal -- centroids in hexagonal binning form a triangular grid, so an individual hexagon has the same distance from all it's neighbours (why is that good? not th case of rectangular grid).
 - rectangular -- can create pyramids for hierarchical aggregation, that is a higher level shape can fully contain shapes of lower level wihch is not a case for hexagons.
 Rectangular shapes are also better fit for proportional scaling in two dimensions (width and height) which unlocks potential for displlaying an additional vable.
+-- also triangular is possible -- TODO see inspi_imgs for comparison -- some literature with discussion: @unwin2006graphics -- compare 3 schemes, @carr1987scatterplot hexbins -- reduced bias in density estimation, but @scott2015multivariate -- showing marginal differences

 liu2013immens
 ---